sirfifer/voicelearn-ios/docs/SETUP.md

 ## Curriculum Format Setup

-VoiceLearn uses the **VoiceLearn Curriculum Format (VLCF)** for educational content.
+UnaMentis uses the **UnaMentis Curriculum Format (VLCF)** for educational content.
 The specification and tooling are in the `curriculum/` directory.

 ### Curriculum Structure